New Braunfels, Texas: History

 Cappes was not in town when Meusebach was breakfast host to Fisher on December 31, 1846.
 Posters had mysteriously appeared about town maligning Meusebach, saying "Curses upon Meusebach the slave driver", and inciting colonists to free themselves from his "tyranny".
 A group led by Rudolph Iwonski pushed their way into Meusebach's home, and colonist C. Herber brandished a whip.
 Herber was an alleged counterfeiter to whom Count Castell had awarded asylum.
 Meusebach and Herber shared a dislike of one another.

 The colonists' list of demands included Meusebach resigning as commissioner-general and turning the colonization over to Fisher.
 Meusebach kept his composure, but the group became so heated, they yelled, "Hang him!"
 When the estimated 120 men dispersed, Fisher was nowhere to be found.
 The same evening, a different group of individuals assembled and pledged to stand by Meusebach, the next day passing resolutions condemning the actions of the mob.
 Meusebach himself had considered leaving Texas as early as November 1845, when he wrote to Count Castell and announced his intention to resign and return to Germany.
 Meusebach did not feel the Adelsverein was organized enough to achieve its goals.
 After the mob visit in New Braunfels, he again submitted his resignation to accompany a financial report to Castell on January 23, 1847.

 Meusebach had arranged with the Torrey Brothers for transporting the emigrants inland, but the United States hired the Torrey Brothers for use in the Mexican–American War.

 Meusebach stabilized the community's finances, and encouraged the settlers to establish additional neighboring communities.
 The largest of these secondary settlements was Fredericksburg, 80 mi to the northwest of New Braunfels.

 New Braunfels thrived, and by 1850, it was the fourth-largest city in Texas, with 1,723 people, following only Galveston, San Antonio, and Houston in population.
 In 1852, the Zeitung newspaper was established, edited by German Texan botanist Ferdinand Lindheimer.
 The newspaper continues to publish under its current name, the Herald-Zeitung.

 Geography

 New Braunfels is located in southeastern Comal County.
 The city is 32 mi northeast of Downtown San Antonio, 19 mi southwest of San Marcos, and 48 mi southwest of Austin.

-According to the United States Census Bureau, New Braunfels has a total area of 116.4 sqkm, of which 115.1 sqkm is land and 1.3 sqkm, or 0.91%, is covered by water.
+According to the United States Census Bureau, New Braunfels has a total area of 116.4 sqkm, of which 1.3 sqkm, or 0.91%, is covered by water.
 The city is situated along the Balcones Fault, where the Texas Hill Country meets rolling prairie land.
 Along the fault in the city, a string of artesian springs known as Comal Springs gives rise to the Comal River, which is known as one of the shortest rivers in the world, as it winds 3 mi through the city before meeting the Guadalupe River.